What is hypertrophic cardiomyopathy?

 How is hypertrophic cardiomyopathy diagnosed?

-Your doctor will ask you about any health problems you've had and about any family history of heart disease or early and sudden death.
-Your doctor will do a physical exam.
-You may need tests such as an electrocardiogram (ECG or EKG), chest X-ray, or echocardiogram.
+Your doctor will do a physical exam and ask you about any health problems you've had and about any family history of heart disease or early and sudden death.
+You may need tests such as:

 How is it treated?